-I love all kinds of pasta, but there's something about good ravioli that really makes my heart go pitter-pat.
-I love the flat area of pasta around the filling itself, and I love it when the fork finally cuts into the delicious filling.
+I love all kinds of pasta, but there's something about good ravioli that really makes my heart beat faster.
+I love the flat area of pasta around the filling itself, and I also just love it when the fork finally cuts into the delicious filling.

 - 1 cup ricotta